kajstrom/development-resources/terms.md

 ## D
 - Decomposition: breaking a large thing into smaller, more easily understood things.
-Different approaches are "data and data structures", processing steps and objects.
+Different approaches are "data and data structures", processing steps(functional decomposition) and objects.